rarebreed/protean-service/retro/README.md

 game you will have seen before.
 Are you tired of:

 - Hit Points as a health abstraction? (what do you mean I can't slit his throat while he is unconscious?)
-- Combat feeling the same, because there is no interplay of speed, power, and stability in the actions you choose?
+- Combat feeling the same, because there is no interplay of speed, power, and maneuverability in the actions you choose?
 - No differentiation between how easy it is to hit, and what protection armor affords?
 - Everyone gets (at least) one turn per round, even though some beings are supernaturally fast?
 - Initiative systems that don't factor in not just when actions start, but when they finish?